matthewdrees/easy_serialize/README.md

 * uint64_t
 * double (supports NaN, Inf, Infinity, -Inf, and -Infinity)
 * std::string
-* enum and enum classes with a to_string function.
+* enum and enum classes with a to_string function
-* classes/structs with a serialize method.
+* classes/structs with a serialize method
 * std::vector

 Not supported: